echurch/dlpix/README.md

 example command.
 Note the command-line-interface usage prescribed in cli.py, in which train_nbn is one command line "hook."
 * train_nbn --steps=1 --epochs=20 --history=wire-pix.json --output=wire-pix.h5 data/\*/singlepix_ana_\*.npy

-After editing any python, it seems hopping back up to dlpix and doing 'python setup.py install' is necessary.
-Sometimes it isn't.
-Not sure I get it.
+After editing any python, hop back up to dlpix and do 'python setup.py install'.

 ************************************************************************************************************************